A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Review of Designs

-In trial conduct, this method also involves a start-up phase beginning with the lowest dose combination $(1,1)$.
-Then it goes vertically $(1,2), (1,3),\dots,(1,K)$ until the first toxicity is observed, next it goes horizontally $(2,1), (3,1),\dots,(J,1)$ until the first toxicity is observed.
-As long as one toxicity is observed in both directions, formal design starts.
-This design involves two parameters $c_e$ and $c_d$ that represent the fixed probability cut-offs for dose escalation and de-escalation, respectively, and $c_e+c_d>1$.
-Detailed algorithm is laid out as below. {\alph{enumi}} \begin{enumerate} \item if at current dose $(j,k)$, $P(\pi_{jk}<\phi)>c_e$, we will escalate to the dose that belong to $\{(i+1,j),(i,j+1),(i+1,j-1),(i-1,j+1)\}$ and with the toxicity probability closest to $\phi$ and higher than that of $(j,k)$.
-When current dose is $(J,K)$, then stay at the same combination. \item If at current dose $(j,k)$, $P(\pi_{jk}>\phi)>c_d$, we will de-escalate to the dose that belong to $\{(i-1,j),(i,j-1),(i+1,j-1),(i-1,j+1)\}$ and with the toxicity probability closest to $\phi$ and lower than that of $(j,k)$.
-When current dose is $(1,1)$, the trial is terminated. \item Otherwise, stay at the same dose combination. \end{enumerate} After $N$ subjects are exhausted, the MTD is selected to be the one whose estimated probability of toxicity is closest to $\phi$.
+\textbf{Post start-up trial conduct}: this design involves two parameters $c_e$ and $c_d$ that represent the fixed probability cut-offs for dose escalation and de-escalation, respectively, and $c_e+c_d>1$.
+Detailed algorithm is laid out as below. {\alph{enumi}} \begin{enumerate} \item if at current dose combination $(j,k)$, $P(\pi_{jk}<\phi)>c_e$, we will escalate to the dose that belongs to ${\cal A}_E$ and with the toxicity probability closest to $\phi$ and higher than that of $(j,k)$.
+If current dose is $(J,K)$, then stay at the same combination. \item If at current dose combination $(j,k)$, $P(\pi_{jk}>\phi)>c_d$, we will de-escalate to the dose that belongs to ${\cal A}_D$ and with the toxicity probability closest to $\phi$ and lower than that of $(j,k)$.
+If current dose is $(1,1)$, the trial is terminated. \item Otherwise, stays at the same dose combination. \end{enumerate}

+\textbf{MTD determination}: after $N$ subjects are exhausted, the MTD is determined as the dose combination with the estimated probability of toxicity closest to $\phi$.